wazuh/wazuh-documentation/source/ossec_elk_logstash.rst

 For single-host type of deployments we directly install the ``Logstash server`` in the same system where OSSEC manager and Elasticsearch are running.
 This type of installations do not require ``Logstash forwarder`` component.
 This one is only necessary when deploying the OSSEC manager in a different server from the one where ``Logstash server`` and ``Elasticsearch`` are running.

 ..
 Note:: Remember Java 8 JRE is required by Logstash server.
-You can see instructions to install it at :ref:`our documentation <ossec_wazuh_java>`.
+You can see instructions to install it at :ref:`our documentation <ossec_elk_java>`.

 .. topic:: Distributed architectures